How Long Does DMT Last?

 The vast majority of employers that use drug tests choose standard urine tests, which do not test for or show DMT usage of any kind.
 However, if an employer suspects the use of a certain drug, they can order specific testing for that substance – DMT included.

 DMT-contaminated hair samples belonging to a 29-year-old partner of a repetitive DMT smoker were recently presented in court during a family law case.
-Employing a very specific method, scientists successfully isolated DMT from the woman’s hair after it had become contaminated by her partner’s smoking.
+Scientists isolated DMT from the woman’s hair after it had become contaminated by her partner’s smoking.

 Exploring DMT Responsibly

-Extrapolation from rodent studies has determined the median lethal dose (LD50) of orally-administered DMT to be approximately 8 mg/kg – roughly 20 times the typical ceremonial dose of ayahuasca.
-Furthermore, DMT is not addictive and its use in therapeutic and religious contexts has been associated with a variety of health benefits including decreased psychological distress, impulsivity, suicidal thinking/planning, and suicide attempts, as well as improved psychological well-being, mood, and cognitive performance.
+Moreover, DMT is not considered addictive, and its use in therapeutic and religious contexts has been associated with various health benefits.
+These benefits include a decrease in psychological distress, impulsivity, suicidal thoughts/planning, and suicide attempts, as well as improvements in psychological well-being, mood, and cognitive performance.

-That said, the incredibly powerful effects of DMT deserve and should be treated with reverence and respect.
-To prevent or mitigate adverse psychological effects and encourage a positive, potentially transformative experience, DMT should, where possible, be consumed when the user is in good spirits and situated in a comfortable, controlled environment.
+Due to the powerful effects of DMT, it is crucial to approach it with reverence and respect.
+To prevent or minimize adverse psychological effects and promote a positive and potentially transformative experience, it is advisable to consume DMT when in a positive state of mind and in a comfortable, controlled environment.

-If you are consuming DMT for therapeutic reasons, it’s best to do so with the support of a psychedelic-friendly therapist, reputable and well-respected shaman, or trusted trip-sitter that can hold space, offer a reassuring word, or hold out a comforting hand.
+If using DMT for therapeutic purposes, it is best to have the support of a psychedelic-friendly therapist, a reputable and respected shaman, or a trusted trip-sitter who can provide guidance and reassurance throughout the experience.

 Thank you!
 Your submission has been received!